Codehub169/tempo-43577151/README.md

 1.  **Verify `startup.sh` Execution:**
     *   Confirm that you ran the `startup.sh` script **on your host machine**.
     *   Check the output of the `startup.sh` script for any errors reported during the Docker build or startup process.
 Address any errors reported there first.
+2.  **Verify `APP_PORT` and Use Correct URL:**
+    *   If you have customized the `APP_PORT` in your root `.env` file (the `.env` file in the project's main directory), ensure this value is correct and is a valid port number.
+    *   The `startup.sh` script, upon successful startup, will output the exact URL (including the port) where the application is accessible (e.g., `http://localhost:YOUR_PORT`). **Always use this specific URL displayed by the script.**
+    *   **External Access:** If you are trying to access the application from a different machine using an external IP address (not `localhost`):
+        *   Ensure the `APP_PORT` in your root `.env` file is correctly set to the port you intend to expose externally.
+        *   Your host machine's firewall (and any network firewalls, e.g., on your router or cloud provider) must allow incoming connections on this port.
+        *   You must use your host machine's external IP address in the URL (e.g., `http://YOUR_HOST_EXTERNAL_IP:YOUR_PORT`), not `localhost`.
-2.  **Check Docker Container Status:**
+3.  **Check Docker Container Status:**
     *   Open a terminal on your host machine and run `docker ps` (or `docker compose ps` if you used `docker compose`) to see if the application containers (e.g., `crm_backend`, `crm_db`) are running.
     *   If containers are not running or are continuously restarting, check their logs.
-3.  **Check Docker Logs:**
+4.  **Check Docker Logs:**
     *   The `startup.sh` script will provide the command to view logs if it fails (e.g., `docker-compose logs` or `docker compose logs`).
     *   To view logs for all services at any time: `docker-compose logs -f` (or `docker compose logs -f`).
     *   To view logs for a specific service (e.g., backend): `docker-compose logs -f backend` (or `docker compose logs -f backend`).
     *   Look for error messages in the logs that might indicate why a service failed to start (e.g., database connection issues, port conflicts, application errors).
-4.  **Ensure Host Machine Resources:** Ensure your host machine has sufficient resources (CPU, RAM) for Docker to run the containers.
+5.  **Ensure Host Machine Resources:** Ensure your host machine has sufficient resources (CPU, RAM) for Docker to run the containers.
-5.  **Firewall/VPN:** In some cases, local firewall software or VPNs might interfere with `localhost` connections or Docker's networking.
-Try temporarily disabling them to see if it resolves the issue.
+6.  **Firewall/VPN (Localhost):** In some cases, local firewall software or VPNs might interfere with `localhost` connections or Docker's networking.
+Try temporarily disabling them to see if it resolves the issue when accessing via `localhost`.

 ### 3. General Advice: Running `startup.sh`